Upgrade options for Azure Kubernetes Service (AKS) clusters

 Special considerations for node pools that span multiple availability zones

 AKS uses best-effort zone balancing in node groups.
 During an upgrade surge, the zones for the surge nodes in Virtual Machine Scale Sets are unknown ahead of time, which can temporarily cause an unbalanced zone configuration during an upgrade.
 However, AKS deletes surge nodes once the upgrade completes and preserves the original zone balance.
 If you want to keep your zones balanced during upgrades, you can increase the surge to a multiple of three nodes, and Virtual Machine Scale Sets balances your nodes across availability zones with best-effort zone balancing.
 With best-effort zone balance, the scale set attempts to scale in and out while maintaining balance.
-However, if for some reason this is not possible (for example, if one zone goes down, the scale set cannot create a new VM in that zone), the scale set allows temporary imbalance to successfully scale in or out.
+However, if for some reason this isn't possible (for example, if one zone goes down, the scale set can't create a new VM in that zone), the scale set allows temporary imbalance to successfully scale in or out.

 Persistent volume claims (PVCs) backed by Azure locally redundant storage (LRS) Disks are bound to a particular zone and might fail to recover immediately if the surge node doesn't match the zone of the PVC.
 If the zones don't match, it can cause downtime on your application when the upgrade operation continues to drain nodes but the PVs are bound to a zone.
 To handle this case and maintain high availability, configure a Pod Disruption Budget on your application to allow Kubernetes to respect your availability requirements during the drain operation.